Christ Covenant Church

 Ever since, Lutherans believe that Christ is present with the bread and wine, but the elements do not change.
 They call this sacramental union or consubstantiation.
 They believe in the real Presence of Christ in communion with the bread and wine.

 Zwinglians believe that the bread and wine are just signs to help us remember what Jesus did for us.
 If you grew up in a Baptist or Church of Christ tradition, this was your view of the sacraments.
 They do not believe in the real Presence of Christ in communion.
 (BTW, This view of the Supper is bottom up, not top down.)

-We agree with Calvin and the Presbyterian view of the mystical presence of Christ in the Lord’s Supper.
+We agree with Calvin and the Reformed and Presbyterian view of the mystical presence of Christ in the Lord’s Supper.

 The Westminster Confession of Faith puts it like this:

 The Lord’s supper is a sacrament of the New Testament, wherein, by giving and receiving bread and wine according to the appointment of Jesus Christ, his death is showed forth;

 and they that worthily commune feed upon his body and blood [by faith in Christ], to their spiritual nourishment and growth in grace; have their union and communion with Christ confirmed; they testify and renew their thankfulness, and engagement to God, and their mutual love and fellowship each with other, as members of the same mystical body.

 See also the Larger Catechism 171-177